Other projects

 Pazzamente podcast cover

 Mental health content in Italy tends to fall into one of two traps: it's either clinical and inaccessible, or it's so softened it stops being useful.
-Pazzamente was made to occupy the space in between — a place where psychology is taken seriously but talked about the way two friends talk on a couch.
+There isn't much in between — and that gap is exactly where people who want to actually understand themselves get stuck.

 My role